 Depending on the IAM solution select, connecting to Office 365 can be simple.
 Whether native to the product or using a connector, the only prerequisites required to communicate with Office 365 are Microsoft Online Services Sign-In Assistant for IT Professionals RTW, Windows Azure Active Directory Module for Windows PowerShell, and credentials for an administrator account.
 Microsoft has provided in-depth documentation regarding all functionality that is available via PowerShell.
 In most cases, the IAM solution will have the Office 365 connector already incorporated into the software.

 It is not uncommon for an organization to provide end users with the ability to authenticate to various systems, such as Office 365, seamlessly once authenticated to the domain with an active directory account.
 Using products such as HelloID, that provide Single Sign On functionality resulting in the end user only needed one credential to access available systems like Office 365.
 Application such as HelloID easily connected to active directory for authenticating the end user and allowing the user to log into any cloud application made available by their administrator.
 Just log into the HelloID interface with your windows credentials, select the application to enroll, and provide your credentials.
 Moving forward the end user is automatically be logged into the application without having to provide their credentials.

-Whether it is an IAM or Single Sign On (SSO) solution, Microsoft has made it simple to integrate with to Office 365.
+No matter what method of synchronization you choose, Microsoft has made it simple to integrate with to Office 365.
 From their extensive documentation to flexible API, any 3rd party tool can easily connect, providing an organization and their administrators the ability to simplify their daily tasks.